mikalai-hryb/notes/aws.md

 * gp2 / gp3 - general purpose SSD volume, balanced price and performance
 * io1 / io2 - highest-performance SSD volume, I/O intencive workloads,
 consistent IOPS rate, highest level of volume durability
 * st1 - throughput optimized HDD, for frequenty accessed, throughput-intensive workloads, low cost
 * sc1 - cold HDD, for lees frequently accessed workloads, lowest cost

 #### Instance Store
-<u>EC2 instance Store</u> - high-performance hardware disk.
+<u>EC2 instance Store</u> - high-performance hardware disk, temporary
+block-level storage for your instance

 * better I/O performance
-* they are ephemeral (you will lose once stop/hibernate/terminate instance)
+* they are ephemeral [0-23] (you will lose once stop/hibernate/terminate instance but not reboot)
 * it's a disk that is physically attached to the host computer
 * it's a block-level storage
 * we can use backups and replication to incurease durability
 * is not durable long-term place to store your data
+* instance store volumes are attached only at instance launch
+* max 10GB for root volume

 #### EFS
 <u>EFS</u> - Elastic File System.